Fine Arts Exchange

 Opera Omaha

-Each year Opera Omaha Education Programs serve over 1200 students from early childhood to graduate school at more than 50 partner schools and universities.
-Be sure to discover that Opera Omaha Education Programs are offered for free!
+Each year Opera Omaha Education Programs serve over 1200 students from early childhood to graduate school level through more than 75 partner schools and universities.
+All Opera Omaha education programs are completely free and include on-site and in-classroom experiences.
+Join Opera Omaha for free student dress rehearsals or have your students submit poems for an opportunity for their writing to be turned into song!

 For more information, contact: